 \subsection{Experimental Setup}

-We evaluate RT-cache on a simplified manipulation task where a 7-DoF \emph{Franka Emika Panda} robot moves its end-effector (EEF) toward a specific object placed on a tabletop.
-Three Intel RealSense D415 cameras provide different views of the workspace: a lateral \textbf{Side Cam}, a wide-angle \textbf{Front Cam}, and a \textbf{Wrist Cam} mounted on the robot arm (Fig.~\ref{fig:cam-setup}).
+We evaluate RT-Cache on a simplified manipulation task where a 7-DoF \emph{Franka Emika Panda} robot moves its end-effector (EEF) toward a specific object on a tabletop.
+Three Intel RealSense D415 cameras provide complementary views: a lateral \textbf{Side Cam}, a wide-angle \textbf{Front Cam}, and a \textbf{Wrist Cam} mounted on the robot arm (Fig.~\ref{fig:cam-setup}).
 We randomly place three objects—a plastic bottle, a ceramic mug, and a plastic bowl—at varied positions.
 A trial is deemed \emph{Successful} if the EEF is within the object’s graspable region by the final step.

-\paragraph{Scenarios} We test two setups to gauge RT-cache’s adaptability: \begin{itemize} \item \textbf{Zero-Shot}: No in-domain data exist for the specific object/camera/pose combination, so we check if purely visual similarity can retrieve a relevant multi-step snippet. \item \textbf{Few-Shot}: We add up to 27 short demonstration episodes (each $\sim$15 steps) capturing the new scene.
-This tests how minimal in-domain examples boost retrieval accuracy. \end{itemize}
+\paragraph{Scenarios} We test two setups to gauge RT-Cache’s adaptability: \begin{itemize} \item \textbf{Zero-Shot}: No in-domain data exist for the specific object/camera/pose combination; we ask whether purely visual similarity can retrieve a relevant multi-step snippet. \item \textbf{Few-Shot}: We add up to 27 short demonstration episodes (each $\sim$15 steps) for the new scene to assess how minimal in-domain examples anchor retrieval. \end{itemize}

-\paragraph{Data Collection} We recorded short trajectories involving 2–3 objects placed at different table locations (left, right, front, back), with each step logging: \begin{itemize} \item A \textbf{3D Cartesian} action vector (EEF translation), \item A \textbf{single wrist or third-person} camera image. \end{itemize} These (action, image) pairs form the fine-tuning dataset, ensuring alignment between the VLA model and our retrieval pipeline.
+\paragraph{Data Collection} We recorded short trajectories involving 2–3 objects placed at left/right/front/back table locations, logging at each step: A \textbf{3D Cartesian} action (EEF translation), and a \textbf{single} wrist or third-person camera image.